 7. Enable Automation

 Entering data manually is expensive in both labor and company resource allocation.
 Additionally, the monotony of the work makes it a highly error-prone job with a high turnover rate.
 To help combat the costs associated with manual data entry tasks, automating as many data entry processes as possible is the best way to go.

 Data capture via OCR and ICR systems, as described in the previous section, can help your employees in the work they already do, while complete data entry automation packages can replace some of your data entry workers altogether.
 Many of the daily tasks associated with data entry are tedious and repetitive, making it difficult for employees to stay engaged with their work.
 That can lead to more human error, more risk of fraud, and lower employee retention.
 With these automated systems, you remove the human factor, reducing errors, labor costs and long-term risks to your organization.

 If you do use an automated system, make sure you upgrade the system on a regular basis.
 Data harvesting and analytic functions are often updated by their programmers to fit current industry standards.
 Without these updates, automated programs are more likely to make mistakes or become vulnerable to viruses or malware.
 To avoid these problems, update your software whenever a new version comes out.
 At the very least, update your software when major updates come out to fit new standards within your industry.

-If you’re looking for a quality system to help minimize your manual data entry needs, MHC’s automation software can help you.
-MHC Automation offers a highly user-friendly software solution that can be used on any platform, meaning you can integrate MHC into your current business operations immediately.
+If you’re looking for a quality system to help minimize your manual data entry needs, MHC NorthStar is the automated software solution for you.
+MHC NorthStar is a user-friendly software solution that can be used on any platform, allowing you to integrate MHC into your current business operations immediately.
 The system helps your company manage its workflow more efficiently by automating data entry and collection processes, giving you results without the labor expenses.

-Skeptical about MHC Automation’ abilities?
-Sign up for a free demonstration today and see it in action for yourself.
+Sign up for a free demonstration of NorthStar today and see it in action for yourself.
 We can schedule it as soon as possible, with no obligation to you.